 Who is Eligible for Teen Court?

-Eligible offenders are juveniles, ages 11-17 (check with your local Teen Court Coordinator to verify ages served in your county), who have committed first-time, misdemeanor offenses such as vandalism, simple affray, shoplifting, and certain school violations.
+Eligible offenders are juveniles, ages 11-18 (ages may vary by county), who have committed first-time, misdemeanor offenses such as vandalism, simple affray, shoplifting, and certain school violations.

 Who Refers Cases?